Parafield Gardens railway station

 Parafield Gardens railway station is located on the Gawler line.
 Situated adjacent to Parafield Airport, in the northern Adelaide suburb of Parafield Gardens, it is 16.6 km from Adelaide station.
+This station is also frequented by Trainspotters.

 History

 Parafield Gardens was first opened on 1 May 1968.

 It is one of only two stations on the Gawler Central line to have a pedestrian underpass (the other is Greenfields).
 The other stations have had theirs closed due to concerns with safety and vandalism.
 To the west of the station lies the Australian Rail Track Corporation standard gauge line to Crystal Brook.